German Roach Control

 Click here: Roach Bait Gel Placement Tips

 Invict Gold Cockroach Bait Gel has both proven to be extremely effective on German Roaches.
 We have had very good reviews of Invict Roach Bait Gel.

 This kit combines the Insect Growth Regulator IGR with the Invict.
 Killing the adult population and preventing new births.

-Maxforce FC Select Roach Bait Gel is another recommended bait for bait-averse roaches.
+Maxforce Impact Roach Bait Gel is another recommended bait for bait-averse roaches.
 You can add Gentrol Point Sources for the insect growth regulator at discounted prices.

 Alpine Cockroach Gel Bait in a piston can.
 This can is the best of both worlds, the convenience of spraying, but in a gel bait form.
 Contains the reduced risk insecticide Dinotefuran.
 It is free of the Big 8 Allergens